robi-mengs/project-nothing-personal/0_domain_study/problem_statement.md

-By addressing the fundamental tension between protection and collaboration, this work aims to create an innovation landscape where good ideas can flourish regardless of their origin—where the focus shifts from fearing exposure to enabling development, and where entrepreneurial potential isn't limited by systemic vulnerabilities.
+By addressing the fundamental tension between protection and collaboration, this work aims to create an innovation landscape where good ideas can flourish regardless of their origin, where the focus shifts from fearing exposure to enabling development, and where entrepreneurial potential isn't limited by systemic vulnerabilities.